ramirez-alberto/web_notes/angular.md

 ## Angular Services
 Services are just classes, which provide us with some business logic relevant to our components.
 These services must be injected into a component using constructor injection.
 We should use services whenever we have code that we can reuse in other components, or extract part of the code from our components.
+Components shouldn't fetch or save data directly and they certainly shouldn't knowingly present fake data. and delegate data access to a service
 Create a new services -> ng g service shared/services/environment-url --skip-tests

 ## Angular Lazy Loading